 2. Data mining

 An AI tech is showing serious competence in transforming the data into timely actions that can help the business to evolve or respond well to a particular situation.
 Say, a local hockey team progressed in the Stanley Cup, and there will be a much bigger demand for beverages and snacks in the next matchday in that specific region.
 Artificial Intelligence can analyze that and come up with a suggestion to overstock for that particular region.

 Trained intelligence acts as a supervisor and a watchdog: weather conditions, events, economic situation, how trendy is this or that product, and much more.
 It can take the decisions made by the management from error-prone assumptions (even though backed up by data) to almost a guaranteed result.
 While, obviously, significantly reducing the workload of the said staff.

 3. Stocking management and fulfillment

 Inventory management has a significant impact on customer satisfaction and sense of fulfillment.
 Planning errors or inadequate stock monitoring in any warehouse can lead to shortages and delays, negatively impacting the revenue.

-Use of AI can minimize the risks of mismanaging the stocking process and help respond to the customer demand accordingly.
+AI inventory management minimizes the risks of mismanaging the stocking process and helps respond to the customer demand accordingly.
 With the insights provided by data mining, an AI can also help to establish efficient factory-to-warehouse transportation, which is extremely important for more volatile products that have shorter expiry time.

 Robots are not a new thing on the market.
-Companies like Amazon are already using them in their day-to-day logistical tasks, and there is a number of benefits that put robots over human staff, especially in routine operations.
+Companies like Amazon are already using them in their day-to-day logistical tasks, and there’s a number of benefits that put robots over human staff, especially in routine operations.